Soybean futures are expected to trade lower today: Angel Commodities

 Outlook

-Oilseed prices are under pressure on higher supplies.
-Soybean futures are expected to trade lower of good supplies and lower demand but the prices may recover in current week on lower level buying but prices.
+Soybean futures are expected to trade lower of good supplies and lower demand but the prices may recover in current week on lower level buying.

 For all commodities report, click here